 So three posts is not the longest analysis I’ve done, bit it was a lot.
 In recap: Gestural time scrubbing seems like a natural interaction mapped well to analog clocks.
 The Eye’s saucer display is cool, but insufficient.
 We can help Strange much more by adding an events-based chapter ring detailing the facts of the past and the probabilities of the future.

 Alas.
 We’re not done yet.
 As you’ll recall from the intro post, there are two other modes: The Hong Kong and Dark Dimension modes.
-We’ll talk about them in a single post, next.
+Let’s next talk the Hong Kong mode, which is like the Tibet mode, but different.